 Sophia Bishop, Program Coordinator, Blackstone LaunchPad

-Sophia Bishop serves as the program coordinator for the Blackstone LaunchPad at Texas A&M. In this role, she ensure the terms of the Blackstone Charitable Foundation grant are met and that Texas A&M entrepreneurship initiatives are communication to our Aggie stakeholders.
+Entrepreneurship.
+In this role, she ensure the terms of the Blackstone Charitable Foundation grant are met and that Texas A&M entrepreneurship initiatives are communicated to our Aggie stakeholders.
 Sophia works to organize and develop programs that will grow the entrepreneurial mindset of Aggies across campus and in the community.

 Sophia earned her BBA in Business Honors and Marketing from Texas A&M in December 2016.
-As an undergraduate, Sophia was on the student planning team for the Blackstone LaunchPad Program, Startup Aggieland, and numerous marketing student organizations. she currently serves as an advisor for the Student Business Owners Association, a new student organization started by students from multiple McFerrin Center programs.
+As an undergraduate, Sophia was on the student planning team for the Blackstone LaunchPad Program, Startup Aggieland, and numerous marketing student organizations.
+She currently serves as an adviser for the Student Business Owners Association, a new student organization started by students from multiple McFerrin Center programs.

 Stephanie Burns, Communications Coordinator